BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 content that is processed by an Amazon WorkSpaces AI Feature.
 The following terms apply to your use of Amazon WorkSpaces AI Features:

-**(a)**  You agree and instruct that: (i) we may use and store Amazon WorkSpaces AI Content to develop and improve Amazon WorkSpaces and its underlying technologies; (ii) we may use and store Amazon WorkSpaces AI Content that is not personal data to develop and improve AWS and affiliate machine-learning and artificial intelligence technologies; and (iii) solely in connection with the development and improvement described in clauses (i) and (ii), we may store your Amazon WorkSpaces AI Content in AWS regions outside the AWS regions where you are using Amazon WorkSpaces AI Features.
+You agree and instruct that: (i) we may use and store Amazon WorkSpaces AI Content to develop and improve Amazon WorkSpaces and its underlying technologies; (ii) we may use and store Amazon WorkSpaces AI Content that is not personal data to develop and improve AWS and affiliate machine-learning and artificial intelligence technologies; and (iii) solely in connection with the development and improvement described in clauses (i) and (ii), we may store your Amazon WorkSpaces AI Content in AWS regions outside the AWS regions where you are using Amazon WorkSpaces AI Features.
 You may instruct AWS not to use and store Amazon WorkSpaces AI Content processed by Amazon WorkSpaces AI Features to develop and improve the Service or technologies of AWS or its affiliates by configuring an AI services opt-out policy using AWS Organizations.

 ## 27\.
 Amazon Cognito